anishaislam8/NextJS--Promptopia/README.md

 # Promptopia - A Prompt Management Platform

 This project was built by following the Next.js tutorial available at https://youtu.be/wm5gMKuwSYk?si=UvguLVKhW-VUVRxt.
 You can log in with your Google account, create, edit, and delete prompts, view them on your homepage along with other people's prompts, and log out.
+This project is deployed on Vercel at https://next-js-promptopia-1ry6nrqls-anisha-islams-projects.vercel.app.

 ## Getting Started